Yijunmaverick/UniversalStyleTransfer/README.md

 ## Acknowledgement

-We express gratitudes to the great work [AdaIN](https://github.com/xunhuang1995/AdaIN-style) as we benefit a lot from both their paper and codes.
+We express gratitudes to the great work [AdaIN](https://github.com/xunhuang1995/AdaIN-style) and [Style-swap](https://github.com/rtqichen/style-swap) as we benefit a lot from both their paper and codes.